MicrosoftDocs/azure-docs/articles/databox-online/azure-stack-edge-gpu-create-virtual-machine-image.md

 Do the following steps to create a Windows VM image:

 1. Create a Windows virtual machine in Azure.
 For portal instructions, see [Create a Windows virtual machine in the Azure portal](/azure/virtual-machines/windows/quick-create-portal).
 For PowerShell instructions, see [Tutorial: Create and manage Windows VMs with Azure PowerShell](../virtual-machines/windows/tutorial-manage-vm.md).

    The virtual machine must be a Generation 1 VM.
 The OS disk that you use to create your VM image must be a fixed-size VHD of any size that Azure supports.
 For VM size options, see [Supported VM sizes](azure-stack-edge-gpu-virtual-machine-sizes.md#supported-vm-sizes).

+   You can use any Gen1 VM with a fixed-size VHD in Azure Marketplace.
+For a list of Azure Marketplace images that are commonly used, see [Azure Marketplace items available for Azure Stack Hub](azure-stack-edge-gpu-create-virtual-machine-marketplace-image#marketplace-images-used-widely).

 2. Generalize the virtual machine.
 To generalize the VM, [connect to the virtual machine](azure-stack-edge-gpu-deploy-virtual-machine-powershell.md#connect-to-a-windows-vm), open a command prompt, and run the following `sysprep` command: